tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 ### Intuitive vector search using vectorize.search

 `vectorize.search()` is how you query your data given a raw text query.
-To search `mytable` for something like “mobile electronic accessories'', we need to transform our raw text query into embeddings, being certain to use precisely the same sentence-transformer that we used to generate the embeddings that are written to our database.
+To search `mytable` for something like “mobile electronic accessories”, we need to transform the raw query into embeddings, being certain to use precisely the same sentence-transformer that generated the embeddings written to our database.
 Then, using those embeddings, conduct a vector similarity search via [pgvector](https://github.com/pgvector/pgvector) and return the results of the query.
 This orchestration is often handled within an application built by the dev team, but since this is just a feature in the database triggered by a function call, we no longer have to build it.

 ![vectorize-search](./vectorize-search.png "vectorize-search")